 Remember, the plan – and all of the actions and targets that go into making the plan a success – must be attainable and relevant.
 And you both need to agree before you put it into action.

-If your employee isn’t motivated about hitting their goals, the chances of them hitting their goals are slim.
+If your employee isn’t motivated to hit their goals, the chances of them succeeding are slim.
 Make sure your employee is excited about the plan, and realise the goals may vastly shift from one employee to another based on individual strengths and weaknesses.

 4. Put support in place